Skip to contents

 Themes

 The package includes a theme system that controls candle colors, background, text, grid, and the color palette used for indicator traces.
-Four built-in themes are available.
+Eight built-in themes are available; three of them (bloomberg_terminal, limit_up, bid_n_ask) are designed to remain distinguishable under the most common color-vision deficiencies.
+See ?chart_themes for the full accessibility breakdown.

 Setting a theme